Should GitHub Allow Username Reuse? - Slashdot

 While Go's "go get" functionality is no doubt naive and just pulls the head of a repository, this is not exclusively Go's problem as this affects any package manager that runs on tags.
 Simply tag malicious changes beyond the current release and it would be deployed to many users likely with little actual review.

-better question: should github allow morons (Score:1, Insightful)
+better question: should github allow morons (Score:2, Insightful)

 Re: (Score:2)